ohmage/gwt-front-end/src/edu/ucla/cens/mobilize/client/event/README.txt

 XXXDataChangedEvents are fired by a presenter when it creates, edits, or deletes an XXX item.

 UserInfoUpdatedEvent is fired by the MainApp when it refetches the userInfo object to let all the presenters know they need to refresh any part of their display that was depending on userInfo.
+(Note that UserInfoUpdatedEvent applies only to data about the currently logged in user, whereas UserDataChangedEvent is fired for changes made to any user.)

 So, for example, when an admin creates a new class, the AdminClassEditPresenter fires a ClassDataChangedEvent to notify any pages that depend on the class data that they need to reload it.
 The userInfo obj that is